Elias Díaz Preview, Player Props: Rockies vs. Diamondbacks

 Elias Díaz At The Plate

-- Diaz has an RBI in 39 of 120 games this season, with multiple RBI in 18 of them.
+- Diaz has driven in a run in 40 games this year (33.1%), including 18 games with more than one RBI (14.9%).
 He has also driven in three or more of his team's runs in five contests.

+- In 35 of 121 games this year, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.